Book Fair 2020 to host highest number of publications | The Asian Age Online, Bangladesh

 He also sought assistance from the publishers, book lovers and visitors to keep the fair vibrant and clear.

-The fair began informally in 1972 on Bangla Academy premises but the academy officially took the responsibility in 1978 to organise the book fair every year.
+The fair began informally in 1972 on Bangla Academy premises but the academy officially took the responsibility in 1978 to organize the book fair every year.

-It was then named as ‘Amar Ekushey Grantha Mela’ and a guideline was laid out in this regard in 1984.

 Leave Your Comments